The Weather & Climate Science Institute

 • Forecast extreme weather events, including a storm chasing simulation and historical flood threats.

-• Work with professional weather tools and modern computing technology.
+• Work with professional weather tools and modern meteorological technology.

 • Present the weather in front of a green screen.

-• Chat with locals about the impacts of climate change on their businesses.
+• Interview community members about the impacts of climate change on local industries.

 • Build relationships and meet with professionals in the field of weather and climate.